 After application of the equity method, the Group determines whether it is necessary to recognize an impairment loss on its investment in joint venture.
 At each reporting date, the Group determines whether there is objective evidence that the investment in joint venture is impaired.
-If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount and carrying amount of the investment in joint venture and then recognizes the loss as part of "Equity in net losses of joint ventures" account in the consolidated statements of income.
+If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount and carrying amount of the investment in joint ventures" account in the consolidated statements of income.